Businesses Are Reopening, But Customers May Not Be Ready To Go Back

 "The fear itself might prevent them from actually going to work, or they might be forced either to stay at home because they are sick or because they have to attend [to] someone in their families or households who is sick," says Felipe Lozano Rojas, an instructor at Indiana University's School of Public and Environmental Affairs.

 Lozano Rojas has studied the relationship between a state's lockdown orders and how well its economy has fared.
-In a recent paper, he said there's little evidence that states with more aggressive social-distancing guidelines have seen more layoffs.
+In a recent paper, he said there's little evidence that states with more aggressive social distancing guidelines have seen more layoffs.

-"It suggests that maybe reducing these social-distancing requirements and reopening schools and allowing businesses to go back may not have as big of an effect in restarting the economies at an individual state as you might have otherwise thought," adds his co-author, Bruce Weinberg, an economics professor at Ohio State University.
+"It suggests that maybe reducing these social distancing requirements and reopening schools and allowing businesses to go back may not have as big of an effect in restarting the economies at an individual state as you might have otherwise thought," adds his co-author, Bruce Weinberg, an economics professor at Ohio State University.

 In other words, governors didn't shut down their states' economies all by themselves, and they can't reopen them alone either.

 That's been borne out in states that have begun easing social distancing guidelines.
-Although news reports have show pictures of crowded bars in Wisconsin and busy beaches in Florida, businesses that have reopened say customers have been slow to return, at least so far.
+News reports have shown pictures of crowded bars in Wisconsin and busy beaches in Florida, but businesses that have reopened say customers have been slow to return, at least so far.

 For example, some states have begun allowing shopping malls and retail stores to reopen this month; traffic so far has been light, says Neil Saunders, who follows the retail industry for the firm GlobalData.